CalvFletch/obs-premiere-patch/README.md

 - **Chapter markers** — automatically imports your OBS chapter markers into Premiere Pro's timeline
 - **A/V sync fix** — corrects a timing issue that causes audio and video to appear out of sync in Premiere Pro
-- **Crash recovery** — if OBS crashes mid-recording, the file is automatically fixed on the next OBS launch

 ## Requirements